DeepRank/deeprank2/docs/features.md

 ### Conservation features: `deeprankcore.features.conservation`
 These features relate to the conservation state of individual residues.

-- `pssm`: Position-specific scoring matrix (also known as position weight matrix, PWM) values relative to the residue, is a score of the conservation of the amino acid along all 20 amino acids.
+- `pssm`: [Position-specific scoring matrix](https://en.wikipedia.org/wiki/Position_weight_matrix) (also known as position weight matrix, PWM) values relative to the residue, is a score of the conservation of the amino acid along all 20 amino acids.
-- `info_content`: Information content: difference between the given PSSM for an amino acid and a uniform distribution (float).
+- `info_content`: Information content is the difference between the given PSSM for an amino acid and a uniform distribution (float).
 - `conservation` (only used in SingleResidueVariant queries): Conservation of the wild type amino acid (float). *More details required.*
 - `diff_conservation` (only used in SingleResidueVariant queries): Subtraction of wildtype conservation from the variant conservation (float).